 - Significant cloud repository egress fees may be incurred when data is scanned in a cloud repository without using an agent within or directly adjacent to the cloud repository.

-In most cases, a hybrid of agent-based and centralized scanning provides optimal flexibility and scalability for data privacy management.
-The best option deploys agents where necessary while still providing robust centralized, automated, and highly scalable agentless scanning options for consistently high performance and comprehensive discovery.
+A hybrid of agent-based and centralized scanning often provides the optimal combination of flexibility and scalability for a data privacy management solution.
+A hybrid solution might deploy agents where necessary while still providing robust centralized, automated, and scalable agentless scanning options for consistently high performance and comprehensive data discovery.

-Bandwidth and capacity are also a concern for managing data privacy due to the high volume of data.
-To compensate, keeping the scanning software or agent as close to the data as possible can greatly reduce bandwidth requirements and avoid contention with other users.
+Bandwidth and capacity are also a concern for managing data privacy, due to the growing volume of sensitive data that requires discovery.
+To compensate, keeping the scanning software or agent as close to the data as possible can reduce bandwidth requirements and avoid contention with other users.

-Scalability and performance with Spirion’s Data Privacy Manager
+Scalability and performance with Spirion’s Sensitive Data Platform

-Spirion’s Data Privacy Manager (DPM) allows for the use of the most appropriate scanning method for the task at hand to avoid compromises and maximize the total ROI.
+Spirion’s Sensitive Data Platform (SDP) provides the most appropriate scanning method for the task at hand to avoid compromises and maximize the total ROI.
 Local agents can be deployed directly on servers and PCs where advantageous.
-Meanwhile, cloud agents can be used to scan both repositories and or a combination of cloud and on-premises locations.
+Meanwhile, cloud agents can be used to scan both repositories and/or a combination of cloud and on-premises locations.

-On-prem agents are usually deployed to on-premise workstations, PCs, servers, or other local platforms.
-They make highly effective use of local compute resources and the high bandwidth/low contention storage busses connecting disk drives to the server or PC they are running on.
-Because only the scan results are returned to the DPM Console, On-Prem Agents greatly reduce network bandwidth and content issues.
+On-prem agents are usually deployed to on-premises workstations, PCs, servers, or other local platforms.
+They use local compute resources and the high bandwidth/low contention storage busses connecting disk drives to the server or PC they are running on.
+Because only the scan results are returned to the Sensitive Data Platform Console, on-prem agents greatly reduce network bandwidth and content issues.

-By combining sets of cloud agents or on-prem agents into an agent team, DPM breaks the work into small segments, allowing for distributed or parallelized scanning that greatly reduces overall scan times.
-Agent teams are fully automated and highly scalable – you simply select a set of Agents to use and DPM figures out how to divide and distribute the scan process across them, sharing a global scan history to ensure that no work is duplicated.
-As additional Agents configured for the scan become available, they check a queue for the next available scan portion and begin scanning immediately
+By combining sets of cloud agents or on-prem agents into an agent team, Spirion SDP breaks the work into small segments, allowing for distributed or parallelized scanning that reduces overall scan times.
+Agent teams are fully automated and highly scalable – you simply select a set of agents to use and SDP figures out how to divide and distribute the scan process across them, sharing a global scan history to ensure that no work is duplicated.
+As additional agents configured for the scan become available, they check a queue for the next available scan portion and begin scanning immediately.

-Data Privacy Manager offers choice to deploy agents where necessary while still providing robust centralized, automated, and highly scalable agentless scanning options for consistently high performance and comprehensive discovery.
+Spirion SDP offers the choice to deploy agents where necessary, while still providing robust centralized, automated, and highly scalable agentless scanning options for consistently high performance and comprehensive discovery.